Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Charging voltage

 If all of that checks out and voltage still drops hard, then a high output alternator may be needed.
+For more help, read our high output alternator size guide.

 Why Audio Sellerz Cares About Grounds